Dimash Qudaibergen: Early life

+Qudaibergen has a younger sister named Raushan and a younger brother named Abilmansur, who is also a musician, songwriter, guitarist, pianist and drummer.

-Kudaibergen was brought up in a close-knit musical family, and his grandparents played a major role in his upbringing, which followed largely traditional Kazakh customs.
+Qudaibergen was brought up in a close-knit musical family, and his grandparents played a major role in his upbringing, which followed largely traditional Kazakh customs.

-Kudaibergen began performing at a young age, singing and playing the piano.
+Qudaibergen began performing at a young age, singing and playing the piano.
 His first appearance on stage was at the age of two in a minor role in a local theatre production.
-At home Kudaibergen took an interest in musical instruments, and his parents and his music teacher noticed that he had absolute pitch.
+At home, Qudaibergen took an interest in musical instruments, and his parents and his music teacher noticed that he had absolute pitch.
 At the age of five, he began to take piano and vocal lessons at the children's studio of the local music college.
-Kudaibergen first sang on stage the same year, at the age of five.
-At the age of six, in 2000, he won the national piano contest Aynalayin.
+Qudaibergen first sang on stage the same year, at the age of five.
+Aged six, in 2000, he won the national piano contest Aynalayin.

 Education

-At the age of five, Kudaibergen began to take piano and vocal lessons at the children's studio of Aktobe's Akhmet Zhubanov Music College.
+At the age of five, he began taking violin and singing lessons at the children's studio of the Aktobe Music College, where he would later attend, accompanied by his grandmother Miua.
+He has expressed gratitude to his early teachers and to his grandmother, who took him to his lessons every day despite the pain in her legs.
+Dimash first sang on stage the same year, at the age of five.
 He later attended Gymnasium No. 32 in Aktobe.
-Kudaibergen completed a Broadway Musical master class in 2009.
-In 2014, he graduated in Classical Music with Major in Vocal (Bel Canto) from the music institute of K. Zhubanov University in Aktobe and began his studies in Contemporary Music (Jazz, Pop) at Kazakh National University of Arts in Astana, where he graduated with Major in Vocal on 27 June 2018.
-On 18 June 2020, he graduated from the same university with a Master's Degree in Composition by defending his Master's thesis with a perfect score, and receiving a recommendation for admission to doctoral studies in music.
+Dimash completed a Broadway Musical master class in 2009.

+In 2014, he graduated in Classical Music with a specialization in voice (Bel Canto) from the Akhmet Zhubanov Aktobe Music Faculty Aktobe and began his studies in Contemporary Music (jazz, pop) in the Kazakh National University of Arts in Astana, where he graduated with a major in Voice on 27 June 2018.
-Kudaibergen plays seven instruments: piano, keyboards, dombra, drums, guitar, marimba and bayan.

-He speaks Kazakh and Russian, and is studying English and Mandarin.
-He has performed songs in 13 languages, Kazakh, Russian, English, Mandarin Chinese, Italian, French, Spanish, German, Serbian, Turkish, Ukrainian, Kyrgyz, and Japanese.
+On 18 June 2020, he graduated from the same university with a master's degree in Composition by defending his master's thesis with a perfect score and received a recommendation for admission to doctoral studies in music.

-In December 2022, Dimash Kudaibergen became the owner of the Bolashak International Scholarship.
+In December 2022, Dimash became the owner of the Bolashak International Scholarship.

 Career

+He began singing and playing the piano in various places and competitions throughout his childhood.
+At the age of six, in 2000, he won the national piano contest Aynalayin.

 2010–2014: Early career

-From 2010 to 2013 Kudaibergen participated in and won four major singing competitions, in Kazakhstan (Sonorous Voices of Baikonur, 2010, and Zhas Kanat, 2012), Ukraine (Oriental Bazaar, 2012), and Kyrgyzstan (Meikin Asia, 2013).
+From 2010 to 2013, Dimash participated in and won four major singing competitions, in Kazakhstan (Sonorous Voices of Baikonur, 2010, and Zhas Kanat, 2012), Ukraine (Oriental Bazaar, 2012), and Kyrgyzstan (Meikin Asia, 2013).